Serrap/masterpy/README.md

 Contains the routine to plot output power spectra to be computed with a given input for cross-checking purposes.

 - masterpy.tgz

-.tgz file with all files and directories.
+file with all python files, beams used and directories.

 Files to be added:
 - makebeam.py